The Miniature Wife

 The first episodes of The Faithful explore all of that, diving into the innermost thoughts of both Sarah and Hagar as they faithfully followed Abraham.
 And along the way, both women come to have a deeper understanding of the God Abraham follows, too.

 Much like Angel’s The Chosen, not everything here is strictly biblical.
-The writers did lot of guesswork and filling in the blanks.
+The writers did lot of guesswork to fill in the blanks.
 A couple of plot points were altered for dramatic impact.
 And some were left out entirely to keep the story moving along.
 For instance, The Faithful makes no mention of the fact that Sarah and Abraham were half-siblings.
 That’s because the producers of the show said in an interview that they wanted to make this biblical story accessible to a wider audience—and explaining the nuances of historical, biblical families to non-Christians isn’t really something you can do well within the context of this show.

 (Editor’s Note: Plugged In is rarely able to watch every episode of a given series for review.
 As such, there’s always a chance that you might see a problem that we didn’t.
 If you notice content that you feel should be included in our review, send us an email at letters@pluggedin.com, or contact us via Facebook or Instagram, and be sure to let us know the episode number, title and season so that we can check it out.)